Product overview

 What the category really is

 Generation matters, but it is not the whole story.
-The real value is that contracts, runtime adapters, proof surfaces, and the Studio operating loop all remain legible as parts of the same product system.
+The real value is that contracts, registries, surfaces, adapters, agent tools, and evidence remain legible parts of the same product system.

 Better umbrella